kyle-tennison/onpy/guide.md

 After you have created a sketch, perform some 3D operation on it.
 Currently, OnPy only supports extrusions and lofts, but these are powerful in their own right.
 If your sketch has multiple regions, you can query them based on their properties.
 Queries will be discussed later.

-After you have created a 3D object, also known as a Part, you can perform additional queries and operations on it.
+After you have created a 3D object, also known as a Part, you can perform additional queries and operations on it, such as translate (Transform/Translate by XYZ).
 You can reference part faces, edges, vertices, etc. in order to define additional sketches.

 ## Defining a Sketch